damian-lis/portfolio-website/README.md

 <br/>

-### 3.23.
-Description of the toggleFormSubmitInputlNotifications method (toggle "on") (inside the handleFormSubmit method)
+<h3 id="form-toggleformsubmitinputnotifications-on-method">3.23.
+Description of the toggleFormSubmitInputlNotifications method (toggle "on") (inside the handleFormSubmit method)</h3>

 Then in the method handleFormSubmit we have a toggleFormSubmitInputlNotifications method call with passing "on" value of the toggle parameter and "5000" value of the notificationDuration parameter.